Using branch permissions

 Adding branch permissions

-Branch permissions in Stash control access to repository branches.
-You need either permissions to set or modify branch permissions., admin or sys-admin
+Branch permissions in Bitbucket Server control access to repository branches.
+You need either permission to set or modify branch permissions., admin or sys-admin

 To add branch permissions: